 We regularly see structures where management will invest in the structure via a pooling entity which will itself be a direct shareholder of the target investment company.
 The advantage is that such a structure is administratively less burdensome and cleaner where multiple managers participate in the program.
-However, the structure will ultimately be decided by tax considerations and in Swiss companies, the control can also be achieved by holding the management shares in escrow.
+However, the structure will ultimately be driven by tax considerations.
+In this regard it may be required that Swiss resident managers directly invest at the same level as the private equity investor in order to have the possibility to benefit from a tax free capital gain.